mljar/mercury/README.md

 mercury add <path_to_notebook>
 ```

-If you would like to add all notebooks in the directory you can use wildcard:
+If you would like to add all notebooks in the directory you can use a wildcard:

 ```
 mercury add <directory_with_notebooks>/*.ipynb